This course is part of;

-This course offers an in-depth discussion of important ethical approaches and moral issues in contemporary politics and public administration.
+This course offers an introduction to and discussion of important ethical approaches and moral issues in contemporary politics and public administration.
 As the title indicates, two notions are central to this course: public values and (public) ethics.
-The notion of public values, firstly, is particularly popular nowadays and is adopted here as a means to understand and articulate the special character of the public sector.
-It conceptualizes the difference between a public and a private sector in terms of values served in each.
-So, the character of the public sector is explained in terms of ‘public values’.
-Public values is a hot topic nowadays in the study of public administration and a helpful entrance to many fundamental and pressing issues.
-The notion of (public) ethics, secondly, particularly directs our attention to thinking about the proper fulfillment of public office.
+The notion of public values, firstly, is adopted as a means to understand and articulate the special character of the public sector as it conceptualizes the difference between a public and a private sector in terms of the values (supposedly) served in each.
+The notion of (public) ethics, secondly, particularly directs our attention to the systematic reflection on everyday morality and thinking about the proper fulfillment of public office in particular.
 Holders of positions in the public sector are continuously facing moral questions and choices.
-Ethics intends to help them tackle those by offering arguments for particular answers and options over others.
-In this connection, issues of public wrongdoing (such as corruption and/or other integrity violations) and controversial public behavior (such as dirty hands) are also discussed in class.
+Ethics intends to help them tackle those questions by offering arguments for particular answers and options over others.
+As such, we discuss a range of ethical theories, such as virtue ethics, social contract ethics, deontology, and utilitarianism.
+In addition, we apply these to public sector problems.
+In particular, we discuss specific issues of public wrongdoing (such as corruption and/or other integrity violations) and controversial public behavior (such as the problems of dirty and many hands or lacking integrity and corruption).

 Having followed and passed this course, students should be able:

-To describe the meaning of the ethical concepts and approaches discussed in this course.
+To describe and explain the meaning of the ethical concepts and approaches discussed in this course.

 To explain how the public sector (and specific issues within it) can be understood from the viewpoints of public values and ethics.